ClementTsang/opal/Why.md

 ## Why Tailwind?

-Because I can't style things for my life and Tailwind CSS seemed like an easy one to work with  in conjunction with Yew.
+Because I can't style things for my life and Tailwind CSS seemed like an easy one to try to work with in conjunction with Yew.
 For the most part, it's been alright in my experience, though getting it to play nicely with Yew and Trunk was a bit tricky at first.
 Feel free to refer to the repo if you're trying to figure that out in your own projects.